UofT-DSI/applying_statistical_concepts/06-instructors/lesson_slides/1-statistical-learning.md

 This textual description aims to convey the essential information without relying on specific layout instructions.
 For actual visual representations, including the plots directly as images is the best practice, as shown above.

 ---

+# Breakout Room: What if no test observations are available?

+In your breakout rooms, think, and share what happens if test observation are not available.

+_Hint: Google and ChatGPT are your friends!_

+---